SFH-Foundation/sfhfoundation/docs/audios/single-talks.md

 2. _Tawhid al Sifat_ - the unity of attributes
 3. _Tawhid ad Dhat_ - the unity of essence.

 The Shaykh presents the appropriate way in which one should relate to and understand this model and, critically, how to integrate it into a living process.
-He continues with an elaboration on key elements around this integral work; the necessity of various virtues for the traveler on the path - honesty, authenticity in reflection; the meaning of worship and the reality of _Salat_ in its application and fulfillment of its inner dynamics; sincerity and the practice of remembrance _dhikr_.
+He continues with an elaboration on key elements around this integral work.
+He also discusses the necessity of various virtues for the traveler on the path: honesty; authenticity in reflection; the meaning of worship; the reality of _Salat_ and the fulfillment of its inner dynamics; sincerity; and the practice of remembrance, or _dhikr_.

 The entire talk is well summarised in the following key excerpt: